top of page

 Introducing my mother

 Sometimes, Mama, I imagine what I will say about you at your funeral.
-I can always feel the depth of my love for you and gratitude to you, for what you’ve done for me, and, especially, for who you were and are for me.
+I can always feel the depth of my love for you and gratitude for you, for what you’ve done for me, and especially for who you were and are for me.

 But you are the number one person who I want to hear what I would say about you.
 I have decided to write a eulogy now, not only so that I can share it with my other friends, but mainly so that I can share it with you.